emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 * The calculation of the plaintext P (step 10) MAY be done in parallel with the tag verification (step 3-9).
 If tag verification fails, the plaintext P and the expected_tag MUST NOT be given as output.

-* The comparison of the input tag with the expected_tag MUST be done in constant time.
+* For a given key, the nonce MUST NOT be reused under any circumstances.

-* Each key must only be used with a single tag_length.
+* Each key MUST only be used with a single tag_length.

 * Definitions of supported input-output lengths.